Botanic Gardens (Belfast): Concerts

 Concerts and music festivals are held at the Stranmillis Embankment end of the gardens.
 From 2002 to 2006 the Tennents ViTal festival was held in the gardens.
 Performers included Kings of Leon, Franz Ferdinand, The Coral, The Streets and The White Stripes.
 In 2006 Snow Patrol, The Raconteurs, Editors and Kaiser Chiefs played at the festival.

 On 26 August 1997 U2 played their first Belfast concert in over a decade as part of the PopMart Tour.
 40,000 fans attended, with thousands more lining the perimeter fence and watching from rooftops on Ridgeway Street.
-Local band Ash and Howard B were the support acts.
+Local band Ash and Howie B were the support acts.

 Celine Dion was due to perform in the Botanic Gardens on 29 May 1999 during her Let's Talk About Love World Tour, however the show was cancelled along with her performance in Dublin on 27 May 1999.